jag-123/SoftSysAmusedAnemone/README.md

 ## Usage
-Download the folder called "final" and compile the program by running `make`.
+1. Download [this folder](https://github.com/jag-123/SoftSysAmusedAnemone/tree/master/Pipe) called "final" and compile the program by running `make`.
+Then run `./pipe.o`.

-Provide brief examples of how to run the code and expected results (more in the report) Describe any required input/output files.
+2. A new screen should appear that displays one growing pipe.
+Once that pipe can no longer grow or reaches a size of 500 segments, a new pipe will begin to generate.
+This will continue until 10 pipes are created.

+3. There are no required input or output files.

 ## License
 MIT License